Violence and Abuse in Rural America

 How does violence and abuse affect health outcomes for rural populations?

 Violence and abuse lead to short-term and long-term physical and psychological injury for both rural and urban victims.
 However, barriers to accessing healthcare, limited access to support services such as domestic violence or sexual assault advocacy, and the lack of specialized healthcare responders paired with geographic isolation or limited daily contact with others can limit the ability of rural survivors to seek treatment for injuries.
-For example, Rural-Urban Disparities in Emergency Department Intimate Partner Violence Resources highlights barriers to care in rural Oregon, noting that rural emergency departments lacked resources to respond to cases of intimate partner violence, including screening tools and policies, onsite advocacy, and IPV training for staff, compared to urban emergency departments.
-Similar barriers are found in Pennsylvania as discussed in Rural Availability of Sexual Assault Nurse Examiners.
-This 2021 study found that consistent coverage of certified SANEs is limited in rural areas, suggesting that sexual assault victims and survivors may receive lower quality treatment compared to urban residents.
+For example the 2021 study Rural Availability of Sexual Assault Nurse Examiners found that consistent coverage of certified SANEs is limited in rural areas of Pennsylvania, suggesting that sexual assault victims and survivors may receive lower quality treatment compared to urban residents.

-According to the U.S. Department of Health and Human Services Office on Women's Health, immediate effects of violence and sexual violence can include:
+According to the U.S. Department of Health and Human Services Office on Women's Health, immediate effects of violence for survivors can include:

 Some of these injuries require medical examination and treatment, which may be challenging to access in remote or rural areas.
 Left untreated, these injuries can lead to serious infection or long-term health problems.
 In addition, children and older adults who are abused or neglected are at risk of traumatic brain injury and may not receive necessary follow-up care.

-According to The National Intimate Partner and Sexual Violence Survey 2016/2017 from the CDC, people who experienced sexual violence, stalking, or IPV experienced higher rates of various health conditions such as asthma, irritable bowel syndrome, chronic pain and headaches, and difficulty sleeping compared to women who had no history of abuse and violence.
+According to the National Intimate Partner and Sexual Violence Survey 2016/2017 from the CDC, people who experienced sexual violence, stalking, or IPV experienced higher rates of various health conditions such as asthma, irritable bowel syndrome, chronic pain and headaches, and difficulty sleeping compared to people who had no history of abuse and violence.

 Adverse childhood experiences (ACEs) can lead to poor health outcomes in adulthood.
 Information about the effects of ACEs on health status and health outcomes is included in the FAQ What are adverse childhood experiences (ACEs) and how might they affect the health of rural people?